halkyonio/operator/README.md

   oc delete components,route,svc,is,pvc,dc --all=true
   ```

-### How to deploy the Component Operator on OCP4 using the OperatorHub

-#### Package and install the Operator on Quay.io as an Application
+### How to package and install the Operator on Quay.io as an Application

 Install the [tool](https://github.com/operator-framework/operator-courier) `operator-courier`.